The following known issues affect MAP.

 - Open MPI 3.x with any version of PMIx ¡ 2.

-To use Open MPI 3.x with the GNU compiler on IBM Power systems, you might need to configure the Open MPI build with CFLAGS=-fasynchronous-unwind-tables.
-This fixes a startup bug where Arm Forge is unable to step out of MPI_Init into your main function.
-The startup bug is a result of a lack of debug information and optimization in the Open MPI library.
-If you already configure with -g then you do not need to add this extra flag.
+To use Open MPI versions 3.0.0 to 3.0.4 (inclusive) and Open MPI versions 3.1.0 to 3.1.3 (inclusive) with the GNU compiler on IBM Power systems, you might need to configure the Open MPI build with CFLAGS=-fasynchronous-unwind-tables.
+Configuring the Open MPI build with CFLAGS=-fasynchronous-unwind-tables fixes a startup bug where Arm Forge is unable to step out of MPI_Init into your main function.
+The startup bug occurs because of missing debug information and optimization in the Open MPI library.
+If you already configure with -g, you do not need to add this extra flag.
 An example configure command is:

 The following known issues affect CUDA: